kgnzt/tria-prima/README.md

 > What to display given the browser's location.

-Browser locations are mapped to Pages, specifying a root component, properties mapped to the store, and actions that may be required for setup.
+Browser locations are mapped to Pages, specifying a root component, properties mapped to the store, and actions required for setup.

 ```javascript
 export const Profile: ISchema.Page = {